mvolkmann/blog/src/swift/SwiftUI.md

 an angle that is specified in degrees or radians.
 By default the view is rotated about its center, but this can be changed by specifying the `anchor` argument.
-Similar to the `offset` view modifier, the `rotationEffect` view modifier does not affect the layout of other views.
+It does not affect the layout of other views.

 For example: